Out of the Cold Community Association runs a low-barrier supported housing community in Halifax.

-Out of the Cold is no longer a seasonal shelter; we now provide permanent dignified housing for individuals (16+) and couples of all genders who are unhoused or precariously housed and who experience a variety of barriers to housing.
+Out of the Cold is no longer a seasonal shelter; we now provide permanent dignified housing for individuals (16+) of all genders who experience a variety of barriers to housing.

 These barriers may include poverty, criminalization, racism, transphobia, homophobia, food insecurity, inadequate access to physical & mental health supports, challenges & stigma associated with alcohol and substance use, and varying levels of ability and life skills.

-We provide safe spaces for shelter and support in Halifax – Kjipuktuk.
+We provide permanent homes with additional supports in Halifax – Kjipuktuk.

 Private homes inside a community with additional networks of support on site.
 Currently, every home is occupied.
 We may be accepting new intakes in the future if more homes are available.